tooluniverse-structural-variant-analysis

 Phase 7: ACMG-Adapted Classification

-Goal: Apply ACMG/ClinGen criteria adapted for SVs.
+Goal: Apply ACMG/ClinGen criteria adapted for SVs and generate a final classification with explicit evidence summary.

 For complete evidence code tables and classification algorithm, see CLASSIFICATION_GUIDE.md.